 Of course, it’s wonderful to devote time and attention to consistent personal development and self-improvement, but you’ll have a more enjoyable and satisfying life if you can pursue these goals without dipping into self-loathing.

-Think about how you’re able to love your friends and family in spite of the flaws they struggle with, and make a sincere effort to extend this same sort of compassion to yourself.
+Think about how you’re able to love your friends and family in spite of the flaws they struggle with and make a sincere effort to extend this same sort of compassion to yourself.

 You’ll no doubt have heard the clichéd phrase that life is all about the journey and not the ultimate destination, but have you spent time really thinking about what this means?

-If you’re always looking forward to what you’ll have or where you’ll be in two years, you’ll miss the opportunities to enjoy the pure joy the present moment can offer (and we’re only ever guaranteed the present moment, anyway).
+If you’re always looking forward to what you’ll have or where you’ll be in two years, you’ll miss the opportunities to enjoy the pure joy that the present moment can offer (and we’re only ever guaranteed the present moment, anyway).

 You can cultivate a habit of being grateful for every day by keeping a journal where you write down a few things that make you feel happy or appreciative every day.